microsoft/debug-adapter-protocol/specification.md

   /**
    * The index of the first variable to return; if omitted children start at 0.
+   * The attribute is only honored by a debug adapter if the corresponding
+   * capability `supportsVariablePaging` is true.
    */
   start?: number;

   /**
    * The number of variables to return.
 If count is missing or 0, all variables
    * are returned.
+   * The attribute is only honored by a debug adapter if the corresponding
+   * capability `supportsVariablePaging` is true.
    */
   count?: number;